 In the Startup.cs, I register my services, validators and configure other parts of the application like AutoMapper, the database context or Swagger.
 This part should be self-explanatory and I will talk about Swagger or RabbitMQ later.

 The Data project contains everything needed to access the database.
-I use Entity Framework Core, an in-memory database and the repository pattern.
+I use Entity Framework Core, an in-memory database, and the repository pattern.

 In the database context, I add a list of customers that I will use to update an existing customer.
 The database context is created for every request, therefore updated or created customers will be lost after the request.
 This behavior is fine for the sake of this demo.

-If you want to use a normal database, all you have to do is delete the adding of customers in the constructor and change the following line in the Startup class to take your connection string instead of using an in-memory database.
+If you want to use a normal database, all you have to do is delete the adding of customers in the constructor and change the following line in the Startup class to use your connection string instead of using an in-memory database.

 You can either hard-code your connection string in the Startup class or better, read it from the appsettings.json file.

-Additionally to the generic repository, I have a CustomerRepository that implements a Customer specific method, GetCustomerByIdAsync.
+Additionally to the generic repository, I have a CustomerRepository that implements a Customer-specific method, GetCustomerByIdAsync.

 The OrderRepository has more Order specific methods.
 The CustomerRepository inherits from the generic repository and its interface inherits from the repository interface.
-Since the CustomerContext has the protected access modified in the generic repository, I can reuse it in my CustomerRepository.
+Since the CustomerContext has the protected access modifier in the generic repository, I can reuse it in my CustomerRepository.